zesterer/chumsky/README.md

 for different languages, and for different patterns within those languages.

+Chumsky provides a variety of recovery strategies (each implementing the `Strategy` trait), but it's important to understand that all of

+- which you apply
+- where you apply them
+- what order you apply them

-Chumsky provides a variety of recovery strategies (each implementing the `Strategy` trait), but it's important to understand that which you apply, where you apply them, and in what order will greatly affect the quality of the errors that Chumsky is able to produce, along with the extent to which it is able to recover a useful AST.
+will greatly affect the quality of the errors that Chumsky is able to produce, along with the extent to which it is able to recover a useful AST.
 Where possible, you should attempt more 'specific' recovery strategies first rather than those that mindlessly skip large swathes of the input.

 It is recommended that you experiment with applying different strategies in different situations and at different levels of the parser to find a configuration that you are happy with.
 If none of the provided error recovery strategies cover